 - Substance misuse and mental health

 - Positive coping.

 Poor mental health is the source of much sickness absence from the workplace.
 It may also appear as ‘presenteeism’: – when people are at work, but are struggling and possibly less productive.

 Declining mental health can be the result of poor working environments or practices and we know that workplace relationships are one of the key sources of stress identified by the Health and Safety Executive.

-Managers are often under pressure to meet targets and deadlines while supporting others, for this reason you need to know how to protect yourself and to manage stress effectively
+Managers are often under pressure to meet targets and deadlines while supporting others, for this reason you need to know how to protect yourself and to manage stress and burnout effectively

 To provide managers with the knowledge and confidence to understand common mental health problems.
 To know how to support and signpost a person who may be suffering from poor mental health as well as managing their own stress.